Decera/decera.github.io/index.md

 - Data Analyses (on-chain data)
 - Consulting
 - Research
-- Bots for blockchain event alerts
+- Bots/alerts for blockchain events

 Write us - also if you just want to have a conversation (DE/EN):